Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: Fan--Jarvis--Ruan--Witten theory

 \begin{rem} In the geometric LG/CY correspondence, we consider a CY hypersurface $X_W=\{W=0\}$ inside the weighted projective stack $\PP(c_1,\dots,c_N)$.
-Due to this embedding inside a weighted projective stack, the hypersurface $X_W$ can be naturally regarded as a stack.
-The state space on the CY-side is the Chen--Ruan cohomology of this stack.
-In general, there exists a degree-preserving vector space isomorphism between $\mathcal H_{\RW}(W)$ and the Chen--Ruan cohomology of the weighted projective CY hypersurface of equation $W=0$.
+The state space on the CY-side is the Chen--Ruan cohomology of the stack $X_W$.
+In general, there exists a degree-preserving vector space isomorphism between $\mathcal H_{\RW}(W)$ and the Chen--Ruan cohomology of the weighted projective CY hypersurface of equation $W=0$, see \cite{ChiR}.
 In this paper we only need the case of the quintic polynomial, which we analyze in the following example. \end{rem}